 Overview

-Seattle Partner John Schiltz represents plaintiffs and defendants in high-stakes commercial cases throughout the United States.
-He has significant litigation experience in state and federal courts as well as arbitrations across a broad spectrum of practice areas including breach of contract, patent, trade secrets, antitrust, cryptocurrency, class actions, product liability, unfair trade practices, shareholder disputes, and other complex commercial disputes.
+John Schiltz represents plaintiffs and defendants in high-stakes commercial cases throughout the United States.
+He has significant litigation experience in state and federal courts as well as arbitrations across a broad spectrum of practice areas including breach of contract, patent, trade secrets, antitrust, cryptocurrency, class actions, product liability, unfair trade practices, shareholder litigation, and other complex commercial disputes.

-In a major trial victory, Schiltz won a $50.3 million jury verdict on behalf of Green Mountain Glass in its patent infringement lawsuit against Ardagh Glass, Inc. A federal jury in Wilmington, Delaware found Ardagh, formerly known as Saint-Gobain Containers, willfully infringed upon Green Mountain’s patent No. 5,718,737 for technology that allows glass manufacturers to use recycled glass of mixed colors.
+In a major trial victory, Schiltz won a $50.3 million jury verdict on behalf of Green Mountain Glass in its patent infringement lawsuit against Ardagh Glass, Inc., when a federal jury in Wilmington, Delaware found Ardagh (f/k/a Saint-Gobain Containers) willfully infringed upon Green Mountain’s patent No. 5,718,737 for technology that allows glass manufacturers to use recycled glass of mixed colors.
 This verdict was profiled by Law360 and ranked among the National Law Journal’s “Top 100 Verdicts of the Year”—it was ranked #34 overall and the 4th highest IP verdict of the year.
 Schiltz then helped protect the verdict on appeal, briefing and securing a full affirmance of the judgment at the Federal Circuit.
 A final payment of $64.5 million was later made to Green Mountain.

 Schiltz joined Susman Godfrey after serving as a law clerk to the Honorable David M. Ebel of the United States Court of Appeals for the Tenth Circuit.
 He graduated Order of the Coif from the University of Virginia School of Law, where he was a member of the Virginia Law Review and the Supreme Court Litigation Clinic.
-Prior to law school, Schiltz taught high school mathematics as a Teach for America corps member.
+Prior to law school, Schiltz taught high school mathematics as a Teach for America corps member in Kansas City, MO.

 Notable Representations

 - John F. Fish et al. v.
-Goulston & Storrs PC (Suffolk County Superior Court of Massachusetts) Representing John Fish in action against Goulston & Storrs PC, alleging legal malpractice, breach of fiduciary duty, and willful violations of Massachusetts General Laws Chapter 93A, arising out of failed billion-dollar real estate development project in Boston’s Back Bay neighborhood.
-Read more.
+Goulston & Storrs PC (Suffolk County Superior Court of Massachusetts) Represented John Fish in action against Goulston & Storrs PC, alleging legal malpractice, breach of fiduciary duty, and willful violations of Massachusetts General Laws Chapter 93A, arising out of failed billion-dollar real estate development project in Boston’s Back Bay neighborhood.
+The case resolved out of court.
+Read more here, here, and here.

-- Certain Power Inverters and Converters, Vehicles Containing the Same, and Components Thereof (Inv.
-No. 337-TA-1267) Representing Arigna Technology Ltd. in International Trade Commission Investigation alleging violations of Section 337 by Volkswagen, Audi, Bentley, Lamborghini, Porsche, Mercedes-Benz, BMW, and General Motors in the unlawful importation and/or sale of certain power inverters and converters, vehicles containing the same, and components thereof, by reason of infringement of U.S. Patent Nos.
+- Certain Power Inverters and Converters, Vehicles Containing the Same, and Components Thereof (ITC Inv.
+No. 337-TA-1267) Represented Arigna Technology Ltd. in an International Trade Commission Investigation and trial alleging violations of Section 337 by Volkswagen, Audi, Bentley, Lamborghini, Porsche, Mercedes-Benz, BMW, and General Motors in the unlawful importation and/or sale of certain power inverters and converters, vehicles containing the same, and components thereof, by reason of infringement of U.S. Patent Nos.
 8,247,867 and 8,289,082.
-Read more.
+Read more here.

 - Arigna Technology Limited v.
 Volkswagen AG et al (E.D.
 Tex.)
-Representing Arigna Technology Ltd. in a patent infringement action against Volkswagen, BMW, Mercedes-Benz, Nissan, Tesla, Toyota, and General Motors regarding semiconductor technology used in automotive radar components and power inverters.
+Represented Arigna Technology Ltd. in patent infringement actions against Volkswagen, BMW, Mercedes-Benz, Nissan, Tesla, Toyota, Honda, and General Motors regarding semiconductor technology used in automotive radar components, power inverters, and engine control modules.

 - TravelPass Expedia (D. Utah; AAA Arbitration) Defended Expedia in this breach of contract and trade secret misappropriation case.
 After the plaintiff filed suit in Utah, Schiltz and the team successfully achieved a complete stay of that litigation and moved the claims to a AAA arbitration.
 After extensive proceedings in the arbitration, the matter was successfully resolved, and the Utah action was dismissed.

 - In re: Pre-Filled Propane Tank Antitrust Litigation (W.D.
 Mo.)
-Secured $12.6 million (approximately $8 million after fees and expenses) settlement for direct purchase plaintiffs in this antitrust lawsuit alleging that the two largest distributors of propane exchange tanks, AmeriGas and Ferrellgas, conspired to reduce the amount of propane they would put in their tanks from 17 to 15 pounds, while keeping prices stable, effectively raising the prices charged by 13% per pound.
-Read more.
+Secured $12.6 million settlement (approximately $8 million after fees and expenses) for direct purchase plaintiffs in this antitrust lawsuit alleging that the two largest distributors of propane exchange tanks, AmeriGas and Ferrellgas, conspired to reduce the amount of propane they would put in their tanks from 17 to 15 pounds, while keeping prices stable, effectively raising the prices charged by 13% per pound.
+Read more here

 - Reasnor Walmart Stores, Inc. et al. (District Court for Payne County, State of Oklahoma) Defended Walmart in this product liability suit alleging that Walmart sold the plaintiff an allegedly defective gasoline container manufactured by now-defunct Blitz USA, Inc. Schiltz took key depositions and obtained critical testimony that led to Walmart obtaining summary judgment on all claims.
 He drafted and argued Walmart’s motion for summary judgment which was granted from the bench following Schiltz’s impactful oral argument, and Walmart was awarded summary judgment on all claims.